We are creation.

 We model kindness, first and foremost toward ourselves.
 We dispel the misbelief of suffering for our art.
 We embrace mental health, self-care, and sustainable work methods.
 All of our teachings incorporate mindset.
 Thoughts drive creation, and we are the living embodiment of a healthier creative reality.

 We are courage.

 We are brave enough to believe there is a different, financially viable, and better way to live as a creative.
 We are the pioneers whose creativity fuels us emotionally, supports us financially, and empowers us wholly.
 We know in our bones there is a better way, and we explore the unknown to prove its existence, obliterating the myth of the starving artist along the way.

 The Creatives Behind TCA

 Zone of Genius: Demystification of business for creative minds

 Jessica Conoley, Founder & Content Creator

 Jessica Conoley is the unusual creative hybrid who loves the business side of her creative career as much as the writing side.
 Her fiction ventures into fantasy worlds, but her analytical mind is firmly rooted in the reality of what it takes to be a paid working creative.
 At TCA she combines her preferred creative mediums to simplify and demystify business at every stage of a creative career.
-Her goal is to provide step-by-step, easily implementable educational advice, so creatives can stop worrying about all of the “business stuff they’re supposed to do,” and focus on the creative work they love to do.
+Her goal is to provide step-by-step guidance so creatives can stop worrying about all of the business stuff they’re supposed to do and focus on creating and enjoying the work they love to do.